axlan/robopenguins-blog/_posts/2026-01-07-core-dump-game.md

 I found <https://github.com/leaningtech/webvm> which let's you emulate a full virtual machine in the browser.
 I forked it and modified a Dockerfile to include the core dump and install GDB: <https://github.com/axlan/webvm/blob/fatal_core_dump/dockerfiles/debian_mini>.

+I spent a bunch of time trying to get [pwndbg](https://github.com/pwndbg/pwndbg) working in the VM.
+Unfortunately, it ended up being too big to easily fit in the image.

 You can try it out here <https://axlan.github.io/webvm/>.

 # Putting It All Together